NavyaZaveri/jumpDB/README.md

  until we find the desired key-value pair.
 This is only possible because the SST is sorted by key (and it's also why I named the db "JumpDB").

-Periodically, the segments are merged (also called "compaction"); this ensures a reduction in memory footprint as the resulting merged segments(s) would only hold the most r  ecent entries.
+Periodically, the segments are merged (also called "compaction"); this ensures a reduction in memory footprint as the resulting merged segments(s) would only hold the most recent entries.

 An addition optimisation includes the use of bloom-filters to check if a key is not present in the DB.
 This saves us from performing heavy disk reads for keys that haven't been inserted into the db.